-The Construction Certificate plans and specification required to be submitted pursuant to clause 139 of the Regulation must be accompanied by a certificate from a professional engineer (acoustic engineer) certifying that the noise level measured at any boundary of the site at any time while the proposed mechanical plant and equipment is
+The Construction Certificate plans and specification required to be submitted pursuant to clause 139 of the Regulation must be accompanied by a certificate from a professional engineer (acoustic engineer) certifying that the noise level measured at any boundary of the site at any time while the proposed mechanical plant and equipment is operating will not exceed the background noise level.
+Where noise sensitive receivers are located within the site, the noise level is measured from the nearest strata, stratum or community title land and must not exceed background noise level, at any time.

 The background noise level is the underlying level present in the ambient noise, excluding the subject noise source, when extraneous noise is removed.
-For assessment purposes the background noise level is the $L{A90,\ 15\ minute}$ level measured by a sound level meter.
+For assessment purposes the background noise level is the L{A90, 15 minute} level measured by a sound level meter.